International Longshore and Warehouse Union: 2019 unlawful labor practices lawsuit

 In November 2019, a terminal operations company, International Container Terminal Services Oregon, won a $94 million jury trial verdict against ILWU for unlawful labor practices including "work stoppages, slowdowns, ‘safety gimmicks’ and other coercive actions" which occurred between August 2013 and March 2017 at the Port of Portland (Oregon) terminal, and resulted in all shippers ceasing to use the terminal.
 In March 2020, the judge reduced the amount to $19 million.
+ICTS declined the reduced award, and opted to continue litigating its claims of $42 - $142 million in a trial scheduled for February 2024.

 2020 George Floyd & Juneteenth shutdowns

-ILWU members stood by in memorial for 8 min 46 seconds on June 9th to protest the murder of George Floyd and for 8 hours on Juneteenth at all 29 of the U.S.'s Pacific Coast ports in solidarity with the protests sweeping the nation.
+ILWU members stood by in memorial for 8 min 46 seconds on June 9 to protest the murder of George Floyd and for 8 hours on Juneteenth at all 29 of the U.S.'s Pacific Coast ports in solidarity with the protests sweeping the nation.

 2022 industrial action in response to the Russian invasion of Ukraine

 In response to the 2022 Russian invasion of Ukraine, ILWU said that their members will not load or unload any Russian cargo in 29 ports across the United States.
-The president said that "“With this action in solidarity with the people of Ukraine, we send a message that we unequivocally condemn the Russian invasion" The ILWU was part of the global industrial boycott of port and maritime workers against Russian-flagged ships and cargo.
+The president said that "With this action in solidarity with the people of Ukraine, we send a message that we unequivocally condemn the Russian invasion."
+The ILWU was part of the global industrial boycott of port and maritime workers against Russian-flagged ships and cargo.

+2023 BC Port Strike

+From July 1 to July 13, workers went on strike freezing the movement of billions of dollars' worth of cargo at Canada's busiest ports.
+The union rejected a number of offers before voting to ratify the new deal in August.
+The union priorities were to address inflation and wages, job automation and port automation and contracting out work.
+Federal labour minister Seamus O'Regan stated all options were available, leaving the possibility for back-to-work legislation, but it was ultimately not needed to resolve the dispute.

+2023 bankruptcy filing

+On October 1, 2023, the ILWU filed for Chapter 11 bankruptcy, stating it can no longer afford to keep fighting claims by ICTSI concerning the amount of its liability for its 2012 illegal work stoppages at the Port of Portland.